githubrecipes/recipes/README.md

 ## Philosophy

 - No fluff
-    + If you feel compelled to add something extraneous to the recipe keep it within the `noprint` section
+    + If you feel compelled to add something extraneous to the recipe keep it within the `noprint` section.
 - Unambiguous directions
     + This is hard to define but you know it when you see it
     + The directions should be step by step